sans-ui-org/sans-ui/src/routes/(section)/components/switch/+page.md

 ## Animation

-Switch has `animation` prop that defines if the input has animation.
+Control whether the switch has an animation with the `animation` prop.

 <SwitchTemplate animation={false} />